 Are you curious about your tendency?
 In this The Four Tendencies book review, we will dive into what your tendency is and how you can best interact with other tendencies.

 Personally, I always love self-help books, especially looks like the Four Hour Work Week and Rich Dad Poor Dad.
 These books always teach you so much.
 The full title of the book is The Four Tendencies: The Indispensable Personality Profiles That Reveal How to Make Your Life Better (and Other People’s Lives Better, Too).
 Wow, that’s a mouthful.

 The Four Tendencies is focused on how you react to outer and inner expectations.
-There are four categories in which people are divided, you can do The Four Tendencies Quiz to see which tendency you are:
+There are four categories into which people are divided, you can do The Four Tendencies Quiz to see which tendency you have:

 - 6 Steps to Wealth With Rich Dad Poor Dad

 - 13 Lessons From Think And Grow Rich Everyone Should Know